-Typical Stopping Distances
+104. Tailgating is where the gap between you and the vehicle in front is too small for you to be able to stop safely if the vehicle in front suddenly brakes.
+Tailgating is dangerous, intimidating and can cause collisions, especially when driving at speed.
+Keeping a safe distance from the vehicle in front gives you time to react and stop if necessary.
+Dangerous and careless driving offences, such as tailgating, are enforced by the police.

-99-104: Lines and lane markings on the road
+Lines and Lane Markings on the Road

-99 A broken white line.
+- 105. Single solid white line.
+This means you MUST NOT cross or straddle it unless it is safe and you need to enter adjoining premises or a side road.
+Overtaking of motor vehicles is not allowed, but you may cross the line if necessary, provided the road is clear, to pass a stationary vehicle, or overtake a pedal cycle or road maintenance vehicle. - 106.
+A broken white line.
 This marks the centre of the road.
 When this line lengthens and the gaps shorten, it means that there is a hazard ahead.
-Do not cross it unless you can see the road is clear and wish to overtake or turn off.

-100 Double white lines where the line nearest to you is broken.
+Do not cross it unless you can see the road is clear and wish to overtake or turn off. - 107.
+Double white lines where the line nearest to you is broken.
 This means you may cross the lines to overtake if it is safe, provided you can complete the manoeuvre before reaching a solid white line on your side.
-White direction arrows on the road indicate that you need to get back onto your side of the road.

-101 Double white lines where the line nearest you is solid.
+White direction arrows on the road indicate that you need to get back onto your side of the road. - 108.
+Double white lines where the line nearest you is solid.
 This means you MUST NOT cross or straddle it unless it is safe and you need to enter adjoining premises or a side road.
-You may cross the line if necessary, provided the road is clear, to pass a stationary vehicle, or overtake a pedal cycle or road maintenance vehicle.
-102 Areas of white diagonal stripes or chevrons painted on the road.
-These are to separate traffic lanes or to protect traffic turning left.

-- if the area is bordered by a broken white line, you should not enter the area unless it is necessary and you can see that it is safe to do so. - if the area is marked with chevrons and bordered by solid white lines you MUST NOT enter it except in an emergency.
+Overtaking of motor vehicles is not allowed, but you may cross the line if necessary, provided the road is clear, to pass a stationary vehicle, or overtake a pedal cycle or road maintenance vehicle. - 109.
+Areas of white diagonal stripes or chevrons painted on the road.
+These are to separate traffic lanes or to protect traffic turning left. - if the area is bordered by a broken white line, you should not enter the area unless it is necessary and you can see that it is safe to do so. - if the area is marked with chevrons and bordered by solid white lines you MUST NOT enter it except in an emergency.

-103 Lane dividers.
+- 110. Lane dividers.
 These are short, broken white lines which are used on wide carriageways to divide them into lanes.
-You should keep between them.

-104 Reflective road studs may be used with white lines.

-- White studs mark the lanes or the middle of the road - Red studs mark the left edge of the road - Amber studs mark the central reservation of a dual carriageway or motorway - Green studs mark the edge of the main carriageway at lay-bys and slip roads.
+You should keep between them. - 111.
+Reflective road studs may be used with white lines. - White studs mark the lanes or the middle of the road. - Red studs mark the left edge of the road. - Amber studs mark the central reservation of a dual carriageway or motorway. - Green studs mark the edge of the main carriageway at lay-bys and slip roads.